 Bathrooms collect copious amounts of moisture and often lack proper ventilation.
 Mold can grow in and around the shower, bathtub, sink, toilet and on the floors and walls.
 Thoroughly inspect toothbrush holders, the toilet tank, shower curtains and rugs regularly.

 Kitchens are often equipped with range hoods, fans and windows.
-Yet homeowners fail to use them when cooking.
+Yet homeowners often fail to use them when cooking.
 Failure to ventilate your kitchen can result in fungi.
 The refrigerator, sink, pantry, microwave and stove are also common areas for mold growth.

 Bedrooms are a less common source of fungi or mold growth, nonetheless, they should be inspected.
 Look under and around mattresses, open A/C vents and check windows.

-Living rooms are highly furnished with materials and objects that attract fungi.
+Living rooms are furnished with materials and objects that attract fungi.
 Monitor couches, curtains, fireplaces and indoor plants for mold growth.